Great Sacred Music: Forgiveness

 A sequence to speak to heart, head and soul, exploring through songs and readings the great classical music of our religious heritage.

-Nazareth Contemplative Prayer on Saturday 18th January 2025 with Jolley Gosnold in Hampstead Heath.
+Nazareth Contemplative Prayer on Saturday 14th February 2026, with Jolley Gosnold in High Leigh, on the Nazareth Community Residential weekend.

 Why don’t you do live streaming concerts?
 I come every year for Handel’s Messiah, but this year we will not be able to attend due to Covid-19 restrictions.